 The Best Fruit & Vegetable Stores in Toronto

-Here is the list of the best fruit and vegetable stores in Toronto, as voted by readers of this site.
+Here are the best fruit and vegetable stores in Toronto.

 This corner store on Roncesvalles is tightly packed and bound to be busy.
 It’s the excellent variety of fruit, veg, fresh herbs, flowers and organics at really good prices that makes it the fruit stand of choice in the neighbourhood.
 More »

 This market on The Danforth is local favourite for fruit and veggies in the area, and that's a feat considering the stiff competition in the neighbourhood.
 Consistent quality, freshness, and good prices on a wide selection of produce is the main attraction.
 More »